How To Run & Send Email Marketing Campaigns

 There are a lot of more things to discuss in this realm, but start with these tips that I just gave you, and then, when you gain more experience you can start digging and finding advanced stuff on your own.

-Reading and Leveraging the Data before/after Sending Email Marketing Campaigns
+5) Reading & Leveraging the Data Before/After Sending Email Marketing Campaigns

 When you talk about data, people's eyes catch on fire and you can see A/B Testing just burning in there.
 This is how excited people get about the subject.